Automating Cryptographic Protocol Language Generation from Structured Specifications: Workflow

 \subsection{Diffie-Hellman key exchange}

 As a case study, we show some details of the workflow to successfully design and formally verify the Diffie-Hellman key exchange (DHKE) protocol, a traditional protocol of reference in cryptography.
-This case study saves to PSV and then exports to ProVerif as intended, i.e. no manual intervention is required.
-The workflow to design the DHKE protocol, illustrated in Figure~\ref{fig:dhke-step1-2-of-4} and~\ref{fig:dhke-step3-4-of-4}, can be summarised by the following steps: \begin{itemize} \item Declare the sets, constants and variables that will be used across the protocol. \item Create the function applications that will be assigned to variables. \item Add two messages, the first from Alice to Bob, the last from Bob to Alice. \item Drag statements to the target boxes of the messages, drag variables and constants to define the message exchanged. \item Finally, drag variables to the initial knowledge of the parties. \end{itemize}
+This case study saves to PSV and then exports to ProVerif as intended, i.e., no manual intervention is required.